 2) Triggers Based Technique

-This technique requires the creation of database triggers to identify the changes that have occurred in the source system and then capture those changes into the target database.
+This involves creating database triggers to identify the changes that have occurred in the source system and then capture those changes into the target database.

-The trigger functions are stored procedures that are automatically executed when a specific event, such as INSERT, UPDATE, or DELETE, occurs on a table.
-To capture any data changes, one trigger for each operation per table is needed.
+The trigger functions are stored procedures that are automatically executed when a specific event, such as an INSERT, UPDATE, or DELETE operation occurs on a table.
+To capture any data changes, one trigger is required for each operation per table.
 The data changes are stored in a separate table referred to as the event table or shadow table.

 The implementation of this technique is specific to the database on which the triggers need to be created.